David Hasselhoff’s Daughter’s DUI Arrest Amid ‘Baywatch’ Disappointment

 David Hasselhoff’s daughter is following in her father’s weaving footsteps.
 TMZ reported that Hayley was found passed out at the wheel of her white Mercedes on a freeway off-ramp.
-Hasselhoff’s youngest daughter was so drunk she couldn’t even stay awake long enough to get off the freeway.
+Hasselhoff’s youngest daughter was so drunk that she couldn’t stay awake long enough to get off the freeway.

-When the police arrived, they found Hayley’s foot stomped on the brake pedal, and her head lolling down on the steering wheel.
+When the police arrived, they found Hayley’s foot on the brake pedal and her head lolling down on the steering wheel.

 It’s not clear whether Hayley knew she was drunk and was trying to stop the car, or whether she was just slowing down for the off-ramp when she hit the brake.

 Either way, her foot stayed glued to the brake pedal even after she slumped asleep over the steering wheel.
-The DUI went down in the early hours of Saturday, May 13 as the plus-size model was returning home from a Los Angeles party where she’d been drinking.
+The DUI went down in the early hours of Saturday, May 13 as the plus-size model was returning home from a Los Angeles party where she’d reportedly been drinking.

 According to the Daily Mail, the police reported that when they responded to a 911 call at 4 a.m., they had to wake her up so that they could get into the car and take control of the vehicle, which was still in gear.